Azure/Enterprise-Scale-for-AVS/well-architected/avs-alz-integration.md

-# Align Azure VMware Solution with the Cloud Adoption Framework
+# Deploy a VMware workload in an Azure landing zone
 A solid foundation should be established before a workload can land in the Azure VMware Solution.
 Aligning an AVS design with the Cloud Adoption Framework (CAF) provides a well-structured approach to adopting AVS with the broader Azure environment for successful cloud adoption.